Back to Connecticut

 Limits and Unknowns

-• Does not specify how much funding will be allocated to create this plan.
+• The law does not say exactly how much money will be used for this plan.

 Bill History